-Exchanges: Binance, Coinbase, KuCoin, Gemini, Bitfinex, Bitcoin, Ripple, CoinDesk
+Exchanges: Binance, Coinbase, KuCoin, Gemini, Bitfinex, Bitcoin, Ripple, and CoinDesk

-People: Barack Obama, Joe Biden, Elon Musk, Benjamin Netanyahu, Floyd Mayweather, Kanye West, Changpeng Zhao, Charlie Lee, Justin Sun, and Michael Bloomberg.
-Jeff Bezos, Warren Buffett, Wiz Khalifa, Bill Gates, XXXTentacion, Kim Kardashian West, MrBeast
+People: Barack Obama, Joe Biden, Elon Musk, Benjamin Netanyahu, Floyd Mayweather, Kanye West, Changpeng Zhao, Charlie Lee, Justin Sun, Michael Bloomberg, Jeff Bezos, Warren Buffett, Wiz Khalifa, Bill Gates, XXXTentacion, Kim Kardashian West, and MrBeast

-However, this piece does not discuss the Cryptocurrency related Twitter hack, but sheds light on how it is for Bitcoin and Cryptocurrency‘s good in general.
+However, this piece does not discuss the Cryptocurrency related Twitter hack, but sheds light on how it is good for Bitcoin and Cryptocurrencies in general.
 Meanwhile, it is necessary to reference the profiles affected to express the depth of the activities.

 As usual, the media has a way of spreading news.
-However, it doesn’t mean all the news is accurate, as it could be a mere personal opinion.
+However, it does not mean that all the news is accurate, as it could be a mere personal opinion.
 In the event of the Twitter hack, various people viewed it in a different prism.
 Some believed that it was a red flag on Bitcoin, while others believed that it is for Bitcoin’s advantage.

 While the various views hold, let’s look at the popular opinions.
 Meanwhile, before challenging the different views, here are the three major points of the parties:

 The process targeting public and person verified profiles received 11.5 BTC worth $106,200 and sent out 5.8 BTC worth $53,600 in 278 transactions.
-By this, the media tagged it as a Bitcoin scam.
-However, it wasn’t Bitcoin that was backed, but the centralized social media platform, Twitter.
+From this, the media tagged it as a Bitcoin scam.
+However, it was not Bitcoin that was backed, but the centralized social media platform, Twitter.

-During the hack, it is reported that a crypto researcher took action and traced the wallet.
+During the hack, it is reported that a Crypto researcher took action and traced the wallet.
 Unlike the centralized fiats, the in and out movements of the Bitcoin wallet was transparent.
-Hence, it wasn’t a bad day for Bitcoin because it did not violate its principles.
+Hence, it was not a bad day for Bitcoin because it did not violate its principles.
 Rather, social media did.

 This means that there is a need for decentralized social media platforms where there will be no single point of failure.